/v1/authorize performance baseline (TASK-1313)¶

 just those costs, in-process, no DB/HTTP overhead:

-gateway/benches/canon_benchmark.rs—aegis_canon::canonicalize_json(recursive key-sort) andaegis_canon::canonical_value_string(canonicalize + compact-serialize) against three payload shapes: a small flat object, a nested object mixing strings/numbers/booleans/null/arrays, and a 200-element array.gateway/benches/receipt_hash_benchmark.rs—gateway::routes::compute_receipt_hash(canonicalize the receipt body, then SHA-256) against a chain-head receipt (prev_receipt_hashempty) and a mid-chain receipt (prev_receipt_hasha real 64-hex-char hash) — the steady-state case for a long-lived tenant.
+src/benches/canon_benchmark.rs—aegis_canon::canonicalize_json(recursive key-sort) andaegis_canon::canonical_value_string(canonicalize + compact-serialize) against three payload shapes: a small flat object, a nested object mixing strings/numbers/booleans/null/arrays, and a 200-element array.src/benches/receipt_hash_benchmark.rs—gateway::routes::compute_receipt_hash(canonicalize the receipt body, then SHA-256) against a chain-head receipt (prev_receipt_hashempty) and a mid-chain receipt (prev_receipt_hasha real 64-hex-char hash) — the steady-state case for a long-lived tenant.

 Measured results (sample_size=100, this sandbox)¶